chibi-shadow/ZurBot/README.md

  - you can correct my English (cause obviously it's not my main language)
  - you can also help me to write functions for the bot BUT please contact me if you want to, I'll tell you if I need help

-To work on this project with me you need to fork it and when you're done with your work just make a pull request
+To work on this project with me you need to fork it and when you're done with your work just make a pull request.

-###if you want to help to traduce the bot
+###If you want to help to traduce the bot

-the langs objects are in the "lang" directory you can create a new JSON object in this directory or you can modify an existing one
+The langs objects (languages files) are in the "lang" directory, you can create a new JSON object in this directory or you can modify an existing one.

-here is a detailed description for all variables:
+Here is a detailed description for all the variables:
 - **endInit:**
- - "$var0" = the bot version
+ - "$var0" = bot version

 - **ban:**
- - "$var0" = the user who used the command
+ - "$var0" = user who used the command
- - "$var1" = the banned user
+ - "$var1" = banned user
- - "$var2" = the ban time
+ - "$var2" = ban time

 - **kick:**
- - "$var0" = the user who used the command
+ - "$var0" = user who used the command
- - "$var1" = the kicked user
+ - "$var1" = kicked user
- - "$var2" = the kick time
+ - "$var2" = kick time

 - **eta:**
- - "$var0" = the user who used the command
+ - "$var0" = user who used the command
- - "$var1" = the time
+ - "$var1" = time remaining before becomming DJ

 - **link:**
- - "$var0" = the user who used the command
+ - "$var0" = user who used the command
- - "$var1" = the link
+ - "$var1" = link of the current song

 - **move:**
- - "$var0" = the user who used the command
+ - "$var0" = user who used the command

-you can also correct any string which is not traduced in the .js file or this readme file if you find something wrong
+You can also correct anything which is not correctly translated in the .js file or this readme.

-###if you want to help me to write some functions

-read the source code if you find a comment which say:
+###If you want to help me write some functions, read the source code, and if you find a comment which say:

 ```javascript
 //junk line
 ```

-it mean that I don't know how to write this line properly (so you can send a pull request with your alternatives)
+it means that I don't know how to write this line properly (so you can send a pull request with your alternatives).